PlibreDev/eCommerce-API/README.md

 * Flask-Marshmallow
 * mysql-connector-python

+4. Ensure MySQL is running and create the database.
+CREATE DATABASE ecommerce_api;

+5. Update the SQLALCHEMY_DATABASE_URI in app.py with your MySQL root password.

 ## Notes

 This API uses a MySQL database.
 Make sure you have a MySQL server running and update the database connection settings in `app.py` accordingly.

+6. Run the app:
+python app.py

+7. Import the Postman Collection to test the endpoints